 Electricity

-Repair category 1
+Repair category 2

-Notes The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
+Notes A dated fuse box was noted.
+The Institution of Engineering Technology recommends that inspections and testings are undertaken at least every five years and on a change of occupancy.
 It should be appreciated that only the most recently constructed or re-wired properties will have installations which fully comply with IET regulations.
 A precautionary check of the electrical system is always recommended prior to purchase.
 No tests were carried out by this firm.